 A CPA typically performs audits and tax work, while a CMA is an expert in strategic and financial management.

-Part of what makes earning your CMA accounting certification so beneficial is the skillset you acquire.
-As a CMA, your critical skills allow you to support small and big business, while your practical skills offer higher earning potential and offer businesses greater credibility.
+Part of what makes the CMA certification so beneficial is the skills you acquire.
+As a CMA, your critical skills allow you to support small and large businesses, while your practical skills offer higher earning potential and offer businesses greater credibility.

 Perhaps one of the most significant advantages of earning your CMA is that it is a globally recognized certification.
 Simply put, by earning your designation, you are opening up doors to new and exciting careers all over the globe.

 Whether you want to work in private accounting for a small business, or something bigger like a multinational corporation, your skills are in demand.
 You can also work in public accounting, for the government, a not-for-profit, or at an academic institution.

 If you are looking for a financially beneficial career, then becoming a CMA will definitely be appealing to you.

 What a CMA earns is higher than average.
 Besides higher base salaries, CMA roles offer above-average benefits and perks, which include things like flexible spending accounts and ample health and life benefits.